How to Clean Wood Fence Without Pressure Washer Effortlessly

 Why You Should Clean Your Wood Fence Regularly

-A clean fence lasts longer.
+A clean fence lasts longer — and once it’s clean, applying the right fence stain helps protect the wood from moisture and UV damage.
 Dirt and mold eat away at the wood.
 They cause rot.
 Cleaning stops this.
 It keeps your fence strong.

 A fresh fence boosts your home’s look.
 It makes your yard inviting.
 Neighbors will notice.
 You feel proud.